 Usually, this message is heard at weddings, describing the ultimate love connection between a husband and wife.
 But these nine ingredients can serve to guide us in all of our relationships, our decisions and actions.

-Following is the list of the nine ingredients followed by descriptions that might be helpful to apply as a filter.
+Following is the list of the nine ingredients followed by descriptions that might be helpful to apply as a filter in your life.

 - I wait with thankfulness and trust in God, always alert for ways to serve.

 - I am calmly trusting and anticipating the fulfillment of my dreams.

 - I actively show others that I value and respect them.

 - I take opportunities to serve others no matter what their status is.

 - Giving has become more important than receiving for me.

 - I help others without expecting something in return.